wolfv6/keybrd_DH/schematics/README.md

 This is the root schematic of the DodoHand PCB.

 Teensy LC controls the left and right hands.

-The schematic for left and right hands is in row.sch.
+The schematic for left and right hand keys is in row.sch.

 The left hand has four indicator LEDs powered by Teensy 20mA pins.
 (5mA pins could be used instead; 5mA would be bright enough for indicator lights)

-The right side has four LEDs powered by a 74HC595 shift registers.
+The right side has four indicator LEDs powered by a 74HC595 shift registers.
-74HC595 does not need a tri-state because it is the only MOSI device on the keyboard.
 74HC595 is powered by 5 volts for green or blue LEDs (is the 5 volts safe for Teensy LC?).
 If only red and yellow LEDs are used, 74HC595 can be power by 3.3 volts.
+74HC595 does not need a tri-state because it is the only MOSI device on the keyboard.

 The left and right hands are connected by 8 wires.
 The 8-wire "GearIT Cat 6 Ethernet Flat Patch Cable 7 Feet" is very flexible.